Katrine Lunde

-Katrine Lunde (former Haraldsen; born 30 March 1980) is a Norwegian handball player for ŽRK Crvena Zvezda and the Norwegian national team.
+Katrine Lunde (former Haraldsen; born 30 March 1980) is a retired Norwegian handball player, who last played for the Norwegian national team and Randesund IL.

+Considered one of the best players of all time, her sporting achievements include gold medals with the Norwegian national team at the Olympic Games, World Championships and European Championships, as well as club victories in the EHF Champions League, and national championships in Denmark, Hungary, Russia and Norway.
+She holds numerous records in the game, including most gold medals, most appearances at major international tournaments, most caps on the Norwegian national team, and oldest player on the Norwegian national team.

 She is the twin sister of fellow handball player Kristine Lunde-Borgersen.
-Her sporting achievements include gold medals with the Norwegian national team at the Olympic Games, World Championships and European Championships, as well as club victories in the EHF Champions League, and national championships in Denmark, Hungary, Russia and Norway.

 Personal life

 Lunde was born in Kristiansand on 30 March 1980, and is the twin sister of Kristine Lunde-Borgersen.

 She was previously married to former football player Tom Reidar Haraldsen and is currently in a relationship with Nikola Trajković, a football coach from Serbia.
 They have one daughter together.

 Career

 Club

 She started her club career in Hånes, and later played for Kristiansand, Våg and Aalborg DH.
+With Aalborg she reached the semifinal of the EHF Champions League in 2005-06, which was the first international semifinal for the club.

-She won the Champions League with Viborg in 2009 and 2010.
+In 2007 she joined Viborg HK together with her twin sister.
+She won the Champions League with Viborg HK in 2009 and 2010.
+She also won three Danish Championships and two Danish Cups with the club.
 In 2010, she signed with Hungarian club Győri ETO KC.
+Here she won two additional Champions League titles.

 In 2015, she signed with Russian club Rostov-Don.
 After two years spent in Russia she returned to Norway to Join Vipers Kristiansand on a three year deal.
 Here she was the club captain.
 Her contract with Vipers Kristiansand was valid until 2025.
+With Vipers she won the EHF Champions League in 2021 which was the first in club history.
+She then won it again in 2022 and 2023.

 She left Vipers Kristiansand in January 2025 when the club went bankrupt and ceased activities.
 A month later she joined Danish side Odense Håndbold.
 She has said, that she did consider retiring after Vipers went bankrupt, but she felt that it was not the right way to end her career.
-Odense Håndbold's first team goalkeeper, Danish national team goalkeeper Althea Reinhardt, was out with a concussion.
-When she returned in April 2025, Lund, Reinhardt and the Dutch national team goalkeeper Yara ten Holte all competed for playing time.
+Odense Håndbold offered her a contract, as their first choice goalkeeper, Danish national team goalkeeper Althea Reinhardt, was out with a concussion.
+When Reinhardt returned in April 2025, Lunde, Reinhardt and the Dutch national team goalkeeper Yara ten Holte all competed for playing time.

 In the 2024-25 season, she achieved a perfect regular season with Odense Håndbold, winning 26 of 26 games.
 Later the same season she won the Danish Championship, when Odense beat Team Esbjerg in the final 2-1 in matches.

+In the summer of 2025 she joined Serbian club ŽRK Crvena Zvezda on a six month contract.